darebalogun/SYSC3303G4/Readme.md

  			Responsible for creating
 			Method sendArrivalInfo(), Method receiveTaskList() and  Method IntegerToByteArray(Integer i)
 	Overview:
-	-> This file contains the ElevatorSubSystem class
+	* This file contains the ElevatorSubSystem class
-	-> The purpose of this class is to represent the Elevator Car as a unit -> It receives and send Datagram packets to the Scheduler using UDP communication -> It's functional features include opening/closing the door, buttons and lamps for floors, time delay between the opening/closing of the door and time delay in between floors.
+	* The purpose of this class is to represent the Elevator Car as a unit
+	* It receives and send Datagram packets to the Scheduler using UDP communication
+	* It's functional features include opening/closing the door, buttons and lamps for floors, time delay between the opening/closing of the door and time delay in between floors.
-	-> It also gets updates for next floor from the Scheduler ElevatorSusSystemTest.java:-
-	author : Muhammad Tarequzzaman | 100954008
+	* It also gets updates for next floor from the Scheduler ElevatorSusSystemTest.java: author : Muhammad Tarequzzaman | 100954008
-	-> This file contains the ElevatorSubSystemTest class -> Contains Junit tests for the system
+	This file contains the ElevatorSubSystemTest class
+	Contains Junit tests for the system

 InputEvent.java:-